11 Best Software Documentation Tools in 2024

 Read the Docs

-Read the Docs is an open-source documentation platform that specializes in hosting technical documentation for software projects.
+Read the Docs is an open-source documentation platform that specializes in generating and hosting technical documentation for software projects.
 It supports various markup languages, including reStructuredText and Markdown, and automatically builds and hosts documentation from your version control system.
 With its tight integration with popular tools like Git, GitHub, and Bitbucket, Read the Docs is an excellent choice for software developers and open-source projects.

 Main Features